A Member of the Prestigious “None Rocks Harder” Club

-Let’s face it, this is a BIG SPEAKER recording.
-It requires a pair of speakers that can move air with authority below 250 cycles and play at loud levels.
+This is a Big Speaker record.
+It requires a pair of speakers that can move air with authority below 250 cycles and play at fairly loud levels.
 If you don’t own speakers that can do that, this record will never really sound the way it should.